SammyK/LaravelFacebookSdk/README.md

 # Facebook Query Builder

-LaravelFacebookSdk is a wrapper for [Facebook Query Builder](https://github.com/SammyK/FacebookQueryBuilder) with the added functionality of [context helpers](#context-helpers) and [model helpers](#model-helpers).
+LaravelFacebookSdk is a wrapper for [Facebook Query Builder](https://github.com/SammyK/FacebookQueryBuilder).
 Any of the Facebook Query Builder methods are accessible via the `Facebook` facade.
 For a full list of available methods, consult the [Facebook Query Builder documentation](https://github.com/SammyK/FacebookQueryBuilder).

 ``` php
 // This is done for you automatically with the config you provide,